Table of Contents

 Keep in mind that rent isn’t your only expense if you live independently.
 You’ll also have to pay for utilities to access things like water, heat, and electricity.
 When you create an account with a utility company, they may ask for a deposit in case you fall behind on your payments.
 So be sure to budget for that as well.

-Is it a Good Idea to Rent an Apartment at 18?
+Is It a Good Idea to Rent an Apartment at 18?

 Even though you can get an apartment at 18, it's not always going to be a good idea.
 It all depends on your situation.
 You may not have a choice if you are leaving home to go to school or if your parents are not willing or able to support you any longer.
 But it is a significant financial commitment and can be tricky if you don’t have a long employment history or solid credit record.